OHSU Doernbecher provides team-based care and the latest techniques for children and teens with scoliosis (curved spine).

 - Medical history: The doctor reviews the patient's medical history by looking at records and by asking the patient and parents questions about possibly related symptoms and conditions.

 - Exam: The doctor looks at the back, chest, hips, legs, feet and skin.
 The doctor looks for signs of unevenness, such as whether the head is centered on the body and whether the shoulders, hips and rib cage are even.
 The child is examined while standing upright and while bending forward.

-- X-ray: An X-ray enables the doctor to see whether the spine is curved, and if so, to identify the site of the curve and measure its angle.
+Imaging: An X-ray or EOS scan enables the doctor to see whether the spine is curved.
+The doctor can also identify the site of the curve and measure its angle.
 Our EOS Imaging System, one of only two in Oregon, creates better images with less radiation.